-Recently, hundreds of retirees revealed the four elements they say are especially important to a fulfilling life during your post-work years.
-The results were published in a new report, “The Four Pillars of the New Retirement: What a Difference a Year Makes” from Edward Jones and Age Wave.
+Recently, hundreds of retirees revealed the four elements they say are especially important to a fulfilling life during their post-work years.
+The results were published in a recent report, “The Four Pillars of the New Retirement: What a Difference a Year Makes” from Edward Jones and Age Wave.

 Following are the things today’s retirees say are crucial to their well-being during retirement.

 Retirees who say this is important for their well-being: 59%

 Surprised to see this way down in fourth place?
 There is a good chance that many of today’s pre-retirees would expect this item to finish first overall.
 After all, the notion that more money equals happiness is a cornerstone of both retirement planning and American life.